 A student who has been withdrawn from the University may petition to be readmitted.
-To be considered for readmission, the student must submit a written petition which describes the changes in behavior or circumstance that will result in improved academic performance.
+To be considered for reentry or readmission, the student must submit a written petition which describes the changes in behavior or circumstance that will result in improved academic performance.

-The Academic Directors and Campus VP will determine if the student has demonstrated a likelihood of future success in the program of study.
-If the University determines that there is a likelihood of future success, the student will be placed on academic probation for a period of one term.
-The student may then be permitted to retake previously failed, incomplete, or withdrawn courses to improve his or her CGPA, course completion percentage, and to reestablish satisfactory academic progress within the requirements and scope of the SAP policy.
+Academic Directors or Advisors will determine if the student has demonstrated a likelihood of future success in the selected program of study.
+If the University determines that there is a likelihood of future success, the student will be allowed to return and placed on academic probation for a period of one term.
+The student may then be permitted to retake previously failed, incomplete, or withdrawn courses to improve his or her CGPA, credit completion percentage, and to re-establish satisfactory academic progress (SAP) within the requirements and scope of the SAP policy.